Lashaka/String-Encrypter/README.md

 3. offer option to encrypt data inorder to make it even more secure.
 4. consider adding bugs that javascript will ignore to improve exploiter searchers confusion.
-5. option to add functions that do nothing and empty variables to add confusion
+5. option to add functions that do nothing and empty variables to add confusion 6.website will update itself with new algorithm every once in a while?